 The Christian perspective that serves as the starting point of these degree programs most readily translates to career paths that are primarily within the bounds of religious institutions and their related activities, especially those related to ministry leadership and providing spiritual and moral support to church members.

-Some examples of careers directly related to church contexts are Chaplains, Pastors, Missionaries, and Christian Counselors.
+Some examples of careers directly related to church contexts are Chaplains, Pastoral Counseling, Missionaries, Christian Counseling Psychology, Substance Abuse Counseling, and School Counseling.
 These programs also lead to careers as Lay Counselors, which has its own set of requirements like a further Master’s degree.

 On the other hand, Christian Counseling programs are still full-blown Psychology degree programs.
 They have the same liberal arts & psychology theory base as their more secular counterparts.
 These still translate to other career paths that are typically open to graduates of Psychology degrees.